voorhoede/tiny-shields/contributing.md

 # Contributing
-To setup, clone the repository and run:
+To setup, clone the repository and from the repository root run:

 ```sh
 npm ci